-Students can submit a proposal as soon as they have completed one semester at TCNJ but no later than the first semester of the junior year.
+Students can submit a proposal as soon as they have completed one semester at TCNJ with at least a 3.0 Grade Point Average but no later than the first semester of the junior year.

 What are the specifications for a Self-Designed Major proposal?